kpiatti/portfolioSite/content/en/post/creditone_project.md

 ```

 *Observations*
 * I assume the boxplots for the payment variables look like this because there is a high % of zeros in these variables.
 * I also seem some signigicant outliers.

-* Questions:
-  * I don't have a good sense of how to interpret/understand what I'm seeing when I compare visualizations of DVs conditional on a target variable.
-Am I just looking for significant differences?
-What conclusions would you draw from seeing the above plots for the payment variables?
-Are there any rules of thumb?
-  * How do you go about figuring out whether it would improve the situation to bin the values, remove outliers, aggregate the variables, etc?
-There are too many possibilities to test them all.
-How do you narrow things down?
-Is there a way to determine which changes are most likely to have an impact so you can focus your efforts?

 # Transform Non-numeric Values

 ```python
 # select columns with non-numeric data and create a new df with only those columns (so changes aren't in original df)